hikarine3/docker-django-postgresql/README.md

 # docker-django2

-This is for creating django2 enviroment
+This is for creating django2's miminum docker enviroment

 Tech stack is

 - django2

-- elasticsearch

-- fluentd

 - gunicorn

-- kibana

 - nginx